Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Excitation sequences

 \subsection{Full excitation sequences}

 Once the first descending sequence is over, another reflection takes place, now going from left to right, mediated by $\delta_{i,|j-k|}$ in \eqref{eq:mixed}.
 Substituting the last mode number from the descending sequence in this delta, we see that the excited mode after this reflection is $Q_{2(N+1)-(a+b)\,r + r}$.
 The second ascending sequence will start from this mode number, once again ascending in steps of $r$ until $2(N+1)-(a+b-c)r > N$.
-Then, we have another reflection from left to right that excites mode $2(N+1) - [2(N+1) - (a+b-c)r-r]=(a+b-c+1)r$, etc. Instead of writing full abstract sequences, we now provide a few examples showing how easy such sequences are to write in practice.
+Then, we have another reflection from left to right that excites mode $2(N+1) - [2(N+1) - (a+b-c)r-r]=(a+b-c+1)r$, and so on.
+Instead of writing full abstract sequences, we now provide a few examples showing how easy it is to write them in practice.

-Let us start with a chain with $N=11$ masses.
-Since $2(N+1)=24$, the only three nontrivial thermal roots in this chain are $Q_5$, $Q_7$ and $Q_{11}$.
-The root $Q_3$ is evidently nonthermal since it divides 24, but let's take a look at its excitation sequence.
-The first ascending sequence is $\{(Q_3), (Q_6), (Q_{9}) \}$, and we stop here because the next term falls outside mode space.
-The reflection term comes from $i=2(N+1)-(6+9)=9$, which is already excited.
+Let us start with a chain with $N{=}11$ masses.
+Since $2(N{+}1){=}24$, the only three nontrivial thermal roots in this chain are $Q_5$, $Q_7$ and $Q_{11}$.
+The root $Q_3$ is evidently nonthermal since it divides 24 (c.f.~Sec.~\ref{subsec:first_descending_sequence}), but let's take a look at its excitation sequence.
+Denoting a sequence starting from root $r$ in a system with $N$ normal modes by $S_r^N$, the first ascending sequence is $S_3^{11}=\{Q_3, Q_6, Q_{9} \}$, and we stop here because the next term falls outside mode space.
+The reflection term comes from $i{=}2(N{+}1){-}(6{+}9)=9$, which is already excited.
 This will be now propagated backwards to $Q_6$ and $Q_3$ accoding to \eqref{eq:mixed}, retracing the ascending sequence and never exciting any new mode.
 Now, for the leftmost reflection, the excited mode is $Q_{|3-3|}$, which does not exist.
-Thus, the bush of $Q_3$ is given by $\{(Q_3), (Q_6), (Q_{9}) \}$.
-This is verified numerically in Fig.~\ref{fig:sequences}(a).
+Thus, the bush of $Q_3$ is given by $\{Q_3, Q_6, Q_9 \}$.
+This contradicts a statement made in \cite{sholl1990modal}, which states that all odd modes should be excited if $r$ and $N$ are relatively prime, but is verified numerically in Fig.~\ref{fig:sequences}(a).